craigbarnes/dte/docs/dterc.md

 ### **replace** [**-bcgi**] _pattern_ _replacement_

 Replace all instances of text matching _pattern_ with the _replacement_ text.
-Matching is confined to text falling within the current selection, if there is one.
+Matching is confined to the current selection, if there is one.

 The _pattern_ argument is a POSIX extended [`regex`].